 Supplementary requirements for surface water drainage proposals

 National Planning Policy requires Local Planning Authorities to ensure that flood risk is not increased due to development.
-To ensure this requirement is met and that developments are adequately drained, we have adopted the West Sussex County Council (WSCC) Policy for the Management of Surface Water [pdf].
-We have also developed a surface water drainage proposals checklist[pdf] 867KB for planning applicants and their consultants.
+To ensure this requirement is met and that developments are adequately drained, we have adopted the West Sussex County Council (WSCC) Policy for the Management of Surface Water.

 In order to satisfy the surface water drainage verification planning condition, please read the surface water drainage verification condition guidance note for information.